 - Sharing is caring.
 If you find something cool or interesting, share it with everyone in the Watercooler.
 That’s how you add value.
 Whether it’s a video or a Notion template or a system.
 It all helps.

-6. Giving and receiving feedback
+6. Give and receive feedback

 The backbone of Write of Passage rests on students giving each other feedback.
 Not only should you know how to give feedback, you should also know how to receive feedback.